thomasfum/Lemmings.ts/README.md

 * No need to change code to add new levels, use only config.json
 * Level presentation page added (objective)
 * Result page added
-* Original mouse navigation adde
+* Original mouse navigation added
 * Welcome page of each game added with mouse and touch pad support
 * Game selection page added with mouse and touch pad support